mallory/e2ee/draft-e2ee.md

 Metadata obfuscation
 : Digital communication inevitably generates data other than the content of the communication itself, such as IP addresses, date and time.
 To enhance the privacy and security of end-to-end encryption, steps should be taken to minimize metadata leakage such as user obfuscating IP addresses, reducing non-routing metadata, and avoiding extraneous message headers.

+Disappearing messages
+: For truly confidential conversations, deleting one-by-one sensive messages typically depends on a level of client-side security that is unsustainable.
+Features like "delete for me" or "delete for everyone" helps with individual messages.
+What is better is the automatic deletion of whole conversations after an agreed upon timeframe by all parties, eg disappearing messages.
+In any case, whenever a user has deleted content for all, the provider must ensure complete removal of the content.

 Challenges
 ----------